astralfrontier/peppermile.org/src/grand-adventure.md

 She could also "Attack Angry Ogre", if "Angry" was a feature that the MC added.
 She could "Avoid" or "Outwit" the Ogre, by changing battle tactics.

+This will probably be the most contentious rule in actions.
+People like to do their best move over and over.
+But conflicts in fiction rarely seem to work that way.
+"We do this!
+Oh well, that didn't work, let's try this!" feels closer to how fiction works, and thus how the game should work.
+The no-repeat rule will hopefully drive players toward teamwork moves, new archetypes rather than endlessly leveling existing Words, and trying out different tactics.
+{.directors-cut}

 **You activate Words by rolling dice.**
 You can roll dice from one or more Pools.
 You can use a Pool if the Pool, or the Words you use, allow it.